raffaellatodino/Credit-risk-prediction/README.md

-# Previsione-affidabilità-creditizia
+# Credit Risk Prediction
-Master in Data Science: progetto modulo di machine learning modelli e algoritmi - Previsione dell'affidabilità creditizia per il rilascio della carta di credito.
+Data Science Master's: Machine Learning Models and Algorithms module project - Credit risk prediction for credit card issuance.

-Sei stato assunto dalla Pro National Bank come data scientist, e il tuo primo incarico consiste nel realizzare un modello in grado di stimare l'affidabilità creditizia dei clienti, al fine di aiutare il team dedicato a comprendere se accettare o meno la richiesta per il rilascio della carta di credito.
+You have been hired by Pro National Bank as a data scientist, and your first task is to build a model capable of estimating customers' creditworthiness, in order to help the dedicated team understand whether to accept or reject credit card applications.

-## Dati forniti
+## Data provided
-Ti vengono consegnati i dati anonimizzati di clienti che hanno già ottenuto la carta di credito e ne pagano regolarmente le rate.
-I dati sono disponibili nel file CSV [credit_scoring.csv](https://proai-datasets.s3.eu-west-3.amazonaws.com/credit_scoring.csv).
+You are given anonymized data of customers who have already obtained a credit card and are regularly paying their installments.
+The data is available in the CSV file [credit_scoring.csv](https://proai-datasets.s3.eu-west-3.amazonaws.com/credit_scoring.csv).
-Il file credit_scoring.csv contiene le informazioni dei correntisti che hanno richiesto l’apertura di una linea di credito.
+The file contains information about account holders who applied for a credit line.

-### Colonne del dataset
+### Dataset columns
-- ID: numero identificativo del cliente
+- ID: customer identification number
-- CODE_GENDER: sesso del cliente
+- CODE_GENDER: customer's gender
-- FLAGOWNCAR: indicatore del possesso di un'automobile
+- FLAGOWNCAR: indicator of car ownership
-- FLAGOWNREALTY: indicatore del possesso di una casa
+- FLAGOWNREALTY: indicator of home ownership
-- CNT_CHILDREN: numero di figli
+- CNT_CHILDREN: number of children
-- AMTINCOMETOTAL: reddito annuale
+- AMTINCOMETOTAL: annual income
-- NAMEINCOMETYPE: tipo di reddito
+- NAMEINCOMETYPE: type of income
-- NAMEEDUCATIONTYPE: livello di educazione
+- NAMEEDUCATIONTYPE: education level
-- NAMEFAMILYSTATUS: stato civile
+- NAMEFAMILYSTATUS: marital status
-- NAMEHOUSINGTYPE: tipo di abitazione
+- NAMEHOUSINGTYPE: type of housing
-- DAYS_BIRTH: numero di giorni trascorsi dalla nascita
+- DAYS_BIRTH: number of days elapsed since birth
-- DAYS_EMPLOYED: numero di giorni trascorsi dalla data di assunzione (se positivo, indica il numero di giorni da quando è disoccupato)
+- DAYS_EMPLOYED:  number of days elapsed since the hiring date (if positive, it indicates the number of days since becoming unemployed)
-- FLAG_MOBIL: indicatore della presenza di un numero di cellulare
+- FLAG_MOBIL: indicator of having a mobile phone number
-- FLAGWORKPHONE: indicatore della presenza di un numero di telefono di lavoro
+- FLAGWORKPHONE: indicator of having a work phone number
-- FLAG_PHONE: indicatore della presenza di un numero di telefono
+- FLAG_PHONE: indicator of having a phone number
-- FLAG_EMAIL: indicatore della presenza di un indirizzo email
+- FLAG_EMAIL: indicator of having an email address
-- OCCUPATION_TYPE: tipo di occupazione
+- OCCUPATION_TYPE: type of occupation
-- CNTFAMMEMBERS: numero di familiari
+- CNTFAMMEMBERS: number of family members
-- TARGET: variabile che vale 1 se il cliente ha una elevata affidabilità creditizia (pagamento costante delle rate), 0 altrimenti.
+- TARGET: variable equal to 1 if the customer has a high credit reliability (consistent installment payments), 0 otherwise.

-## Obiettivo
+## Objective
-Devi realizzare un modello che preveda il target dato, ovvero la variabile TARGET che indica se il cliente ha una buona affidabilità creditizia.
+You need to build a model that predicts the given target, namely the TARGET variable, which indicates whether the customer has good creditworthiness.

-## Punto bonus
+## Bonus point
-Se ad un cliente viene negata la carta di credito, il team deve essere in grado di fornirgli una motivazione.
-Questo significa che il tuo modello deve fornire delle indicazioni facilmente interpretabili.
+If a customer is denied the credit card, the team must be able to provide them with a reason.
+This means your model must provide easily interpretable indications.